Skip to content ↓

 Professor Tomasz Bajda

-Professor Tomasz Bajda works at the Faculty of Geology, Geophysics, and Environmental Protection, where he is the Vice-Dean for Cooperation and Science.
+Professor Tomasz Bajda works at the Faculty of Geology, Geophysics, and Environmental Protection, where he is Vice-Dean for Cooperation and Science.
 He is occupied with research on the application of geological materials (rocks, minerals) in industrial practice but also in engineering and environmental protection.
 His research interests focus on the use of industrial waste to produce new full-fledged products.
 He is engaged in the rehabilitation of degraded areas with the use of mineral functionalised materials, that is, materials modified to match their properties to a given application.
 The selection of such a research problem is justified – innovative technologies based on geomaterials are an opportunity for the economic development of the country, an increase in the competitiveness of Polish industry on global markets, and an improvement of the state of the environment.

 Professor Bajda complements his scientific activity with the popularisation of science.
 As a Rector’s Proxy, he organised shows and presentations at the Science Picnic in Warsaw in 2017-2019.
 He was also an author of publications in popular science magazines and web portals.
 The matters of using geomaterials in environmental engineering were promoted by him in interviews for Polskie Radio, in which he touched upon the results of his research.
 The dissemination of knowledge is for him mostly about sharing the gains of science in an approachable and comprehensible way and showing how they translate into our life.
 Also of significance for Professor Bajda is to share what he learnt from his teachers and his research work and to promote reliable sources of scientific knowledge.